(Part time) 2022 start

 Applications are considered on the basis of the applicant’s qualifications and experience.
 Applications may close before the deadline date if numbers accepted reach capacity.

-Deadline for applications is 14 December 2022
+Deadline for applications is 15 November 2024.

-Your application must include a reference indicating managerial consent in support of your application including indication that you are employed in an appropriately related clinical area and that you have the appropriate time for study.
+Your application must include a reference indicating managerial consent in support of your application, including indication that you are employed in an appropriately related clinical area and that you have the appropriate time for study.
 The references should be provided on headed paper with either a stamp from the institution or an electronic signature.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

-If you have any questions please email: lihs-admissions@leeds.ac.uk
+If you have any questions please email pgmed-admissions@leeds.ac.uk.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.